basecamp/bc3-api/sections/webhooks.md

 Get webhooks
 ------------

-* `GET /buckets/1/webhooks.json` will return all the webhooks in the Basecamp from the basecamp with an ID of `1`.
+* `GET /buckets/1/webhooks.json` will return all the webhooks from the basecamp with an ID of `1`.

 ###### Example JSON Response
 ```json